Is your Android device respecting your privacy?

 Option 2 – Use a high quality, secure Android VPN app.
 Given that many Android VPN apps are simply not safe, you should be careful with this option.
 On a positive note, using a good app is more convenient and easy to use.
 Here are three great options:

 - VyprVPN for Android – This gives you a very secure, stable, and fast connection with 256-bit encryption.
 The app also allows you to configure exactly which apps on your device go through your VPN and which don’t.
-(You can try VyprVPN for free with a 3 day trial and also get 25% off the price of an annual subscription.)
+Check out my review of VyprVPN for more details.

 For most people, option 2 may be the best because it is simple.